 15. Be confident—but not cocky.
 Show the ability and potential (“Yes, I’m good at what I do…”), but coupled with the humility and maturity of a leader (“…But there are always things I can learn.”).
 Make a strong, positive and lasting impression.

-This post was originally published in 2015 and was updated February 1, 2018.
+This post was originally published in 2015 and was updated in July of 2020.